 There is a plethora of information on the web – some helpful, but a lot of scary misinformation too.
 The first thing I suggest is to take a look at the FARE field guide for newly diagnosed patients and families:

-I also suggest joining and introducing yourself on our Yahoo message board.
+I also suggest joining and introducing yourself in our Facebook group.
 This is a great way to connect with other members in your exact same “food allergy boat”.

 I hope that our group can help you and your family feel more confident about handling food allergies.
 Please remember that you are not alone – we understand and we are only a few clicks away, day or night.